patching...

 The office building would take up six acres of property.
 ECHO will develop the remaining 18 acres.

-Cranberry already is home to a Dick’s Sporting Goods store located along Route 19 in the Cranberry Square Shopping Plaza, which also houses a Best Buy and a Barnes & Noble.
-That Dick's store apparently will move from Cranberry Square; Bishop said he was unaware of plans for that space when the sporting goods store moves to Route 228.
+Cranberry already is home to a Dick’s Sporting Goods store located along Route 19 in the Cranberry Square Shopping Plaza, which also houses a and a That Dick's store apparently will move from Cranberry Square; Bishop said he was unaware of plans for that space when the sporting goods store moves to Route 228.

 A spokewoman from Dick's said the company does not comment on new stores until it's closer to the opening date.